cakbaral/binf6110-assignment-4/README.md

 **Figure 4**: Annotated UMAP embedding of all 37 mouse cell clusters using the SingleR (v2.8.0) program at the cluster level.
 There were a total of 10 dominant cell types identified, with each category represented by 1-8 clusters.

 To check the accuracy of the cluster level automatic annotations, cluster 4, which identified its dominant cell type as B cells, was selected for verification using manual annotation with the scientific literature.
-The top three significant gene markers identified for this cluster, based on average log2Fold changes and adjusted p values, were Iglc2 (avg_log2FC = 8.88), Fcer2a (avg_log2FC = 8.60), and Iglc1 (avg_log2FC = 8.56).
+The top three significant gene markers identified for this cluster, based on average log2Fold changes and adjusted p values, were *Iglc2* (avg_log2FC = 8.88), *Fcer2a* (avg_log2FC = 8.60), and *Iglc1* (avg_log2FC = 8.56).
 The true adjusted p-values for each gene were much smaller and drastically approached 0.
+Two research studies, one by , and another by Huang et al. in 2024, which investigated the *Fcer2a* gene more in depth in B cells, were, in turn, able to confirm and justify the identified cell type for this cluster as B cells.

 ### Genes of Interest